Box Hill Highlights

 - An extensive mix of housing options

 - Strong transport links

 - Excellent recreational amenities

 In 1871 Box Hill had a population of 154 and relied on orchards, vineyards and mixed farming.
 Fast forward to today, and you’ll find a major commercial centre and transport hub for the mid-eastern suburbs.

 Whilst there are still beautiful period homes in the streets surrounding the centre of Box Hill, many standard properties are now making way for higher density developments.
-Soon the landscape will change again with the largest development outside Melbourne’s CBD under construction; the project is estimated to cost $330 million and will see a 36-and 26-storey dual tower residential development and five-star hotel called Whitehorse Towers erected in the heart of Box Hill.
-Box Hill North and Box Hill South saw significant suburbanisation post World War 2 and today they still offer predominantly low-medium density living with many original homes being replaced with new, contemporary family homes or dual occupancy/small townhouse developments.
+Recently the landscape went through a major change with the completion of the largest development outside Melbourne’s CBD; the 36 and 26 storey dual tower residential development and five-star hotel called Whitehorse Towers erected in the heart of Box Hill.
+Box Hill North and Box Hill South saw significant suburbanisation post World War II and today they still offer predominantly low-medium density living with many original homes being replaced with new, contemporary family homes or dual occupancy/small townhouse developments.

 Sporting and leisure are also well catered for with facilities such as Box Hill Aqualink and Box Hill Golf Club servicing the surrounding area.
 Box Hill City Oval is home to the Box Hill Hawks who play in the Victorian Football League and also to the Box Hill Cricket Club.
 RHL Sparks Reserve, Surrey Park and Hagenauer Reserve also host a variety of sports and the Bushy Creek trail provides a place for locals to ride their bikes or walk, connecting at Elgar Road with Elgar Park and the Koonung Creek Trail.

-Box Hill is certainly a suburb with a colorful culture and a landscape that caters well to families, young couples and singles through its diverse housing options and amenities.
+Box Hill is a suburb with a diverse culture and a landscape that caters well to families, young couples, couples and singles through its diverse housing options and amenities.